dgelessus/NAGUS/docs/nagus/about.rst

   * Proper parsing of SDL blobs based on state descriptors instead of guessing their structure.
   * Updating SDL blobs to a newer version of the same state descriptor.
-  * Saving object SDL states
-    (other than the AgeSDLHook).
   * Global (shard-wide) age SDL settings.
 * The :ref:`GameMgr <game_manager>` to support marker games and some puzzles with OpenUru clients.
 * Public age management.